-Seed shall be clean new crop seed, purchased premixed on a pure live seed (PLS) basis.
-See mixes are shown on RCI plan sheets prepared for the project and include: Squirreltail, Mokelumne or El Dorado brome, Western needlegrass, Antelope bitterbrush and Sulfur-flower buckwheat.
-Seed shall be delivered to the site in original unopened containers bearing the dealer's guaranteed analysis and germination percentage, and shall meet the state of California freedom from noxious weed requirements.
+Seed shall be clean new crop seed, purchased premixed on a pure live seed (PLS) basis and approved by the USFS LTBMU before purchase.
+Seed mixes are shown on RCI plan sheets prepared for the project and include: Squirreltail, Mokelumne or El Dorado brome, Western needlegrass, Antelope bitterbrush and Sulfur-flower buckwheat.
+Seed shall be delivered to the site in original unopened containers bearing the dealer's guaranteed analysis and germination percentage, and shall meet the state of California (and similar Nevada requirements for sites within Nevada) freedom from noxious weed requirements.
 No substitutions in the seed mixture will be accepted without written approval from the RS.